Take a step towards community.

 Youth

-Here's al!l that's happening in our Youth Ministry!
+Here's what's happening in our Youth Ministry!

 -

-Youth Sunday Groups: 9:30 am in 130-H
+Youth Sunday Groups: 9:30 am in Room 130-H

 Join us on Sunday mornings as we engage scripture and the church calendar to learn about our faith, how it helps us confront the issues of our time, and what it means for how we show up in our everyday lives.
 We begin by checking in with each other, and usually find a fun way to get into the topic of the day.
 We strive for honest dialogue that is accessible no matter where you are on the spectrum of faith.